nashjc/optimx/README.md

 Note that there are other versions of some of these algorithms in different packages, e.g., package nloptr has a bobyqa() function.

+## Fixed parameters via equal bounds (masks)

+Some solvers, in particular ncg() and nvm() can explicitly deal with lower and upper bounds constraints that are set equal for some parameters.
+Such fixed parameters can be useful when a parameter is not generally altered to try to optimize the function, but may be allowed into the optimization in the future.
+Such constraints are sometimes called "masks".
+The initial parameter value must be consistent with the bounds settings.

+Use of equal lower and upper bounds may be possible for other solvers that handle bounds constraints, but users are urged to test this possibility before trusting results.

 ## History of optimx